Skip to content

 Bar mitzvah trips often involve both sides of the family.
 The kind of coordination this needs — grandparents in a low-floor accessible room, teenage cousins in double-occupancy on a floor where they won't keep the hotel up, the aunt who won't travel without her specific dietary setup — is more operational than most hotel front desks are set up for.
 This is where a concierge saves a trip.

 Every family member gets a specific room recommendation.
-Payment arrangements — who's paying for whom — held discreetly by us so no awkwardness at the front desk.
-The WhatsApp group is between the family and Yitzchok Richter; he coordinates with the hotel on everyone's behalf.
+Payment arrangements — who's paying for whom — are held discreetly by us so there's no awkwardness at the front desk.
+Coordination runs directly through Yitzchok Richter, who liaises with the hotel on everyone's behalf.

 Yirmiyahu 33 — kosher hotel in Jerusalem